• Get the Facts Orientation:

-is a five hour class to assist people to realize their financial dreams by learning the financial skills necessary to maintain a family spending plan, how to use checking, debit and credit cards wisely, how to create a savings account, and how to establish and maintain good credit and become ready to apply for a loan and make informed financial decisions.
+Finance Smart : is a five hour class designed to teach the fundamentals of personal finance.
+Instructors cover topics such as maintaining a family spending plan, using checking, debit and credit cards wisely, understanding consumer rights, creating a savings account, establishing and maintaining good credit and becoming ready to apply for a loan and make informed financial decisions.

-• Free tax preparation services: are offered at the Center from late January through April 15th.
-Center staff provides extensive community outreach activities to promote the Earned Income Tax Credit (EITC) for low wage earners.
+Free tax preparation services: are offered at the Center during tax season.
+Center staff provide extensive community outreach activities to promote the Earned Income Tax Credit (EITC) for low wage earners.
 Locally many low wage workers fail to claim federal tax credits and lose many dollars that they are entitled to collect from the federal government.
-In partnership with United Way of the Columbia Willamette and the AARP Tax-Aide program, free tax preparation services are provided by appointment at the Center.
+In partnership with United Way of the Columbia Willamette, free tax preparation services are provided by appointment at the Center.

 Top of Page